 Streaming might be having its moment in the spotlight, but its evil cousin ‘churn’ remains one of marketers’ greatest challenges.
-It’s churn that holds a platform back from maintaining its full subscriber/revenue potential, churn that surfaces ‘bundling together’ talks among rival streamers, and churn again that galvanises the idea of shifting from ad-free to ad-supported streaming.
+It’s churn that holds a platform back from maintaining its full subscriber/revenue potential, churn that surfaces ‘bundling together’ talks among rival streamers, and churn again that galvanizes the idea of shifting from ad-free to ad-supported streaming.

-Hunting for answers, we turned our attention to the Home and Video Entertainment category on Kantar’s latest brand tracking tool BrandNow, clicked a handful of drop-down arrows and voilà: charts and story presented themselves in front of our eyes.
+Hunting for answers, we turned our attention to the Home and Video Entertainment category on Kantar’s latest brand tracking tool BrandDynamics, clicked a handful of drop-down arrows and voilà: charts and story presented themselves in front of our eyes.

-The eureka moment for this US streaming video-on-demand market case study comes from combining brand equity (attitudinal data) and point of sale (behavioural data).
+The eureka moment for this US streaming video-on-demand market case study comes from combining brand equity (attitudinal data) and point of sale (behavioral data).
 This unique blend of observation and discussion make the picture complete, as they both weigh into the answer.*

 Let’s dive in.
 Penetration, churn and Demand Power are pawns in a game of streaming chess, but what are the correlations among them?